Skip to Content

 Here’s a couple of the popular edible flower sellers in most of the Australian cities.

-Where to buy Edible flowers Sydney
+Where to buy fresh edible flowers in Sydney?

 • Try Sydney Produce markets – Australia’s leading fresh fruit, vegetable and flower wholesale markets and home to Paddy’s Markets.
 Find these markets in Buildings A, B, C and E at Sydney Markets, off Parramatta Road, opposite the Sydney Olympic Park.
 Open Monday to Friday from 6am to 11am for the public.